msemrik/intuitAssignment/Readme.md

 Configuration is placed in application.properties

 Relevant properties:<br>
+relevantProducts: only products that will be stored and retrieved in the app
 minimumRefreshTimeInMins: minimum time between two refresh calls<br>
 automaticRefreshInMinutes : maximum time without refresh<br>
 crm.crmname.identifier: CRM unique identifier<br>